Model-Guided Synthesis of Inductive Lemmas for FOL with Least Fixpoints: Technical Overview of Inductive Lemma Synthesis

-We now give a technical overview of our lemma synthesis technique for performing induction proofs.
+We now give a technical overview of our lemma synthesis technique for performing induction proofs, which refines the overview discussed in the Introduction.
 We will limit ourselves in this section to overviewing the technique when working over FO+\textit{lfp} without any background sorts/theories (i.e., where functions/relations/constants are all uninterpreted but where equality does have the natural interpretation).

-Assume for simplicity that we have only inductive relations given using recursive definitions (no recursive functions) and assume that we want to prove a statement of the form $\varphi: \forall \vec{x}.
-R(\vec{x}) \Rightarrow \psi(\vec{x})$, where $R$ has a recursive definition $R(\vec{x}) :=_\textit{lfp} \rho(\vec{x}, R)$.
+Assume for simplicity that we have only inductive relations given using recursive definitions (no recursive functions) and assume that we want to prove a statement of the form $\varphi: \forall \overline{x}.~ R(\overline{x}) \Rightarrow \psi(\overline{x})$, where $R$ has a recursive definition $R(\overline{x}) :=_\textit{lfp} \rho(\overline{x}, R)$.

 In order to prove a statement of the above form by induction, it turns out that it suffices to prove the following formula, which we call the $PFP$ of $\varphi$: